Early Spring!

 green them up by cutting off every discolored leaf or just the

 burned portions of each blade.
-Although that's simple on a yucca
+Although that last option is simple

 A quicker option is to cut whole branches back to below the